 VSSV members can also join one of the many special interest groups outlined below.

-Who can join: All students enrolled in the DVM, and third year Bachelor of Science students taking the Veterinary Biosciences major.
+All students enrolled in the DVM, and third year Bachelor of Science students taking the Veterinary Biosciences major.

-How to join: All new DVM students will be emailed and invited to join the VSSV
+All new DVM students will be emailed and invited to join the VSSV

 VSSV Special Interest Groups

-SWAG – Student Welfare Group
+SWAG – Student Welfare Appreciation Group

 The group has previously run yoga sessions, lunchtime seminars, movie nights, a pool competition and informative talks by students on what to expect in the next year of study.
 SWAG initiated and will continue to run a Mental Health Awareness Day, which included free yoga, massages, food and giveaways.